 Pocono Mountain School District (PMSD) will be utilizing two online platforms to deliver online K-12 instruction.
-District chromebooks have been made available to students in grades K-12 who need a device to participate in virtual instruction.
-PMSD held two district-wide distribution days and continues to make arrangements to provide chromebooks to students in need of a device.
-To date, over 5000 chromebooks have been provided to PMSD families.
+District chrome books have been made available to students in grades K-12 who need a device to participate in virtual instruction.
+PMSD held two district-wide distribution days and continues to make arrangements to provide chrome books to students in need of a device.
+To date, over 5000 chrome books have been provided to PMSD families.
+The PMSD families were able to keep their chrome books over the summer months to complete the provided summer extended learning opportunities.

 Additionally, over 300 MI-Fi devices are being distributed to families without internet capability in the home, as requested, to ensure students have the ability to access and use PMSD's online Home Learning platforms and resources.
-Also, 300 phones were provided to staff(guidance, special education, school psychologists, ESL) for use in communicating with PMSD students and families.
+Also, 300 phones were provided to staff (guidance, special education, school psychologists, ESL) for use in communicating with PMSD students and families.
+The PMSD families were able to keep their Mi-Fi devices over the summer months to complete the provided district summer extended learning opportunities.
+In addition, PMSD staff was permitted to keep their phones over the summer months to ensure ongoing communication with families over the summer months.